TylerPelaez/OpenSourceLab/lab1.md

 2. It's important to keep in mind that when answering a person's questions, you are functioning as a person's teacher.
 The consequence of this is that you also have a responsibility to communicate clearly and put in the effort to a smart question.

 #### Free Culture:
-Overall, this has reinforced my lack of respect for the RIAA
+Reading this has definitely reinforced my lack of respect for the RIAA.
+Previously, I was aware of the RIAA's (and to some extent the MPAA's) less than savory practices, but this chapter very clearly demonstrates how backwards the RIAA is.
+This subject of the power of copyright holders and the ability they have to completely damage innocent peoples' lives  is something that I feel is becoming increasingly relevant in today's society.
+There are many places on the internet, both related and unrelated to software, where people who do good, honest work are easily preyed upon by organizaations like the RIAA.
+Hopefully, more clear public policy will be introduced in the future regarding the internet and technology's role in copyright infringement.

 #### d: tree: